superwerker/superwerker/docs/adrs/0001-aws-backup.md

 - The default Backup Vault is used
 - Snapshots are protected via Integrity Protection SCP, only AWS Backup role can delete Snapshots
 - Enforce Tags, either
-  - Use AWS Config Rule `required-tags` to check if tags have been set on backup-eligible resources, set tags via AWS Confug Rules Remediation
+  - Use AWS Config Rule `required-tags` to check if tags have been set on backup-eligible resources, set tag to `daily` if tag is not `daily` or `none` via AWS Config Rules Remediation
   - or AWS Organizations Tag Policies and CW Events to tag resources without backup tag
-- Tag name is `superwerker:backup`, only valid value for now is `daily`
+- Tag name is `superwerker:backup`, only valid value for now is `daily` or `none`, default is `none`
 - No cross-region backup right now to keep it simple.
+- Opt-out is possible via `supwerker:backup` tag set to `none`

 ## Consequences